 Raise your hands, anyone who knew the Chinese built their own space station?
 Have sent manned missions to it before? and the media claims to report “the news”.
 Apparently this isn’t newsworthy in the US.

-This one made it to the blog because this event is apparently happening soon,
+Editor’s note 2018.
+This status update was backdated to the blog when it was, because this event was happening soon,

 In all honesty, I thought that this space station had already suffered re-entry.
 Apparently I had read the story projecting the re-entry data, and never took into account how far into the future this event would occur.